CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

                         [x]     calls on SQL query to grab top 10 interviews [x]     saves the details from this query & saves them in a Dict [x]     render these details to interviews.html
-                [ ]     Design the html page to display the details in a table
+                [x]     Design the html page to display the details in a table [x]     Set conditions for what gets displayed to the table in html page [x]     If 'medium' == 'other' -> Display the info for 'other_medium' [x]     Change the values from variable names -> actual text
+                                EG: "in_person" -> "In person"

         [ ]     In service/homepage, update create_homepage_content (function)